Centre for Forensic Neuroscience

 • Safeguarding complexity

-• Detailed written reporting
+• Agreed written reporting requirements

 • Travel to a suitable venue